WindexJS/bigbase-v1-UI/README.md

-# Old Bigabse V1 UI
+# Old Bigbase V1 UI

 This is my old ui for bigbase v1 but i dont need it anymore because the dev of solar mod menu stole it, and the new paragon menu (Frontier) stole my menus name.